 Section 20 General

-(1) The Congregation shall have a Congregational Council.
+(1) The congregation shall have a Congregational Council.

-(2) Congregational Council leads the Congregation.
-It shall watch over the fulfilment of the Congregation’s obligations and protection of its rights.
+(2) Congregational Council leads the congregation.
+It shall watch over the fulfilment of the congregation’s obligations and protection of its rights.

-(3) The Pastor and Congregational Council are responsible for one another in the service of the Congregation and owe one another their support.
-Therefore the Pastor shall also discuss matters pertaining to the spiritual office which are of importance to the Congregation with Congregational Council, to the extent that his office permits this.
+(3) The Pastor and Congregational Council are responsible for one another in the service of the congregation and owe one another their support.
+Therefore, the Pastor shall also discuss matters pertaining to the spiritual office which are of importance to the congregation with Congregational Council, to the extent that his office permits this.

-(4) Requests and suggestions by the Congregation which promote church life shall be examined by Congregational Council and shall be taken into account as far as possible.
+(4) Requests and suggestions by the congregation which promote Church life shall be examined by Congregational Council and shall be taken into account as far as possible.

-(5) Members of Congregational Council who violate their duties intentionally or through gross negligence, shall be liable to compensate the Congregation for any loss it may suffer as a result thereof.
+(5) Members of Congregational Council who violate their duties intentionally or through gross negligence, shall be liable to compensate the congregation for any loss it may suffer as a result thereof.

 Section 21 Composition